“The evidence is overwhelming at this point. You eat more plants, you don’t eat other stuff, you live longer.” – Mark Bittman

 by Melanie Albert, Nutrition & Food Expert & Author, Founder & CEO, Experience Nutrition

-America is Sick & Confused about What to Eat America is Sick & Confused about Food.
+America is Sick & Confused about Food.
 Our country is sick with epidemic levels of obesity, heart disease, and diabetes and many live in pain.
 An estimated 45 million people are on diets each year.
 The food in our country has changed dramatically with processed food and fast food over the last 50 years.
 Many in our country today do not eat at home and do not know how to cook.
 People are also confused about what to eat.
 There are so many different food pyramids and 100s of different dietary theories in the media.

 Status of Health in America Today.
 There are huge problems in our country today.
 Our country is sick with epidemic levels of obesity, heart disease and diabetes with many people living in pain.
 An estimated 45% of people are on diets, which do not work.
 Even professional athletes experience many of the same health concerns as the general public.